Wanna be a Creative Arts Therapist?

 Once you've completed your Master's from an ANZACATA-approved program, you can apply for professional membership.

 From there, maintaining your registration involves ongoing obligations.
-ANZACATA professional members are required to complete a minimum of 25 hours of continuing professional development (CPD) each year, maintain regular clinical supervision (the guideline is one hour of supervision for every 15 hours of client work), and practise a minimum of 150 hours per year (or 450 hours averaged over three years).
+ANZACATA professional members are required to complete a minimum of 25 hours of continuing professional development (CPD) each year and maintain regular clinical supervision (the guideline is one hour of supervision for every 15 hours of client work).

 A few other things worth knowing